-Have you seen Netflix’s newest documentary, The Social Dilemma?
+Have you seen Netflix’s documentary, The Social Dilemma?

-If you haven’t, it’s definitely worth the watch.
-The Social Dilemma, about technology and the way we consume information, is absolutely astounding.
-Incredible storytelling mixed with candid interviews and an honest look at the products in our pockets.
-It makes you take a step back and ponder.
+If you haven’t, it’s definitely worth watching.
+The Social Dilemma is about technology and the way we are fed and consume information.
+It is absolutely astounding, with incredible storytelling mixed with candid interviews.
+It prods us step back and ponder.
 It’s no surprise that technology has had an extensive impact on society.

-There’s a well-known adage many of us are familiar with “There’s no such thing as a free lunch.”
-Yet how many products and publications do we access for free every day?
-I should probably say “for free”, the quotes are important.
-Everything has a cost.
-In the realm of consumer technologies, if you don’t pay for the product, it would only go to reason that you are the product.
+A well-known adage says “There’s no such thing as a free lunch.”
+Okay, so, how many products and publications do we access for free every day?
+I should probably write “for free” with quotes because everything has a cost.
+In the realm of consumer technologies, if you don’t pay for the product, it is reasonable to suspect that you are the product.

 Social Media or Social Advertising?

 Ask a high school or college student how Google or Facebook makes their money.
-There’s a good chance they won’t be able to tell you or rather they won’t be able to fully articulate exactly how these tech giants are a few of the largest revenue makers in the business.
-Then ask them what industry Facebook operates in.
+Chance are, they cannot tell you or might be unable to explain exactly how these tech giants are among the biggest revenue makers in the technology field.
+Then ask students to name the industry where Facebook operates.
 Nine times out of ten, they would say social media.
 (I know this because I was that college undergrad not too long ago.)
 Technically that would be right, but there’s a caveat.

-The Social Dilemma includes interviews from employees that previously worked at all the major tech organizations to confirm this assumption.
-The documentary uses a crafty visual metaphor to help the average user better understand the complex strings that are being pulled behind the scenes to manipulate you, grab your attention, and drive you to reengage these social media apps.
-Queue the endless scroll feature.
+The Social Dilemma includes interviews from employees who had worked at major tech companies to validate its points.
+The documentary uses a crafty visual metaphor to help the average user comprehend the complex strings that are being pulled behind the scenes to grab and hold your attention, manipulate you, and drive you to reengage these social media apps.

 Everything is Designed